-User generated content has become a must-have for any brand that is trying to raise both awareness and loyalty.
-UGC drives conversions, shows authenticity, and increases engagement, but a lesser-known benefit of adding UGC to your marketing mix is improving your search engine optimization (SEO) efforts.
+User-generated content has become a must-have for any brand that is trying to raise both awareness and loyalty.
+UGC drives conversions, shows authenticity, and increases engagement.
+A lesser-known benefit of adding UGC to your marketing mix is improving your search engine optimization (SEO) efforts.
 UGC adds keywords, improves search visibility, and more.
 We’ve partnered with digital agency Innov8 Place to share five ways to improve SEO with UGC (and one way it can detract.)

 This blog was co-written by Brenda Courtney, SEO Content Specialist at Innov8 Place.